ANNIEsoft/ToolAnalysis/UserTools/MonitorSimReceive/README.md

 # MonitorSimReceive

-MonitorSimReceive

-used to simulate receiving monitoring data.
+MonitorSimReceive is used to simulate receiving monitoring data.

 ## Data